Le-Maz/itsuku-rs/README.md

 ### 1\.
 Search

 The `search` command generates the memory array, builds the Merkle tree, and iterates over nonces to find a solution that satisfies the difficulty.
+The resulting proof is self-contained, embedding both the configuration and the challenge ID.

 ```bash
 # Basic usage with default parameters